Seattle's Child

 Evans Creek Preserve

-What to know: Evans Creek Preserve is a 213-acre park with several trails, leading to wildflower meadows, wetlands and pedestrian-only loops.
+What to know: Evans Creek Preserve is a 213-acre park with several trails leading to wildflower meadows, wetlands, and pedestrian-only loops.
 Park at the lower level in Redmond and follow the map to find points 4 and 5.
 Walk the gentle wooded trail to reach your destination- a path of lupines waiting to be explored.

-Tip: You can’t walk into these lupine fields, but you can use the path to take pictures.
+Tip: You canā€™t walk into these lupine fields, but you can use the path to take pictures.
 Hikers have reported that families should wear sturdy boots because of muddy trails.
-See these meadows soon, the parks maintenance crew may come through and mow over the plants, once the season is over, to clear the overgrowth and prepare for the next season.
+See these meadows soon.
+Once the season is over, the park maintenance crew may come through and mow over the plants to clear the overgrowth and prepare for the next season.

 Address: 4001 224th Ave NE, Redmond, WA 98053